sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/react-lifting-state/README.md

 [Play with this code](https://codesandbox.io/s/awesome-gauss-xyw1r)

-Some highlights:

-* The `CounterDisplay` component takes a `count` as a prop and displays it.
+1. The `CounterDisplay` component takes a `count` as a prop and displays it.
 It doesn't need to know that this prop is actually a stateful variable in the `Counter` component, which makes it a much simpler component to understand.
 These are sometimes called dumb components.
-* The `CounterButton` component takes a function called `increment` as a prop.
+2. The `CounterButton` component takes a function called `increment` as a prop.
 When the button is clicked, this function is called.
 Note that the definition of the function is passed in, not an execution of the function.
 Likewise, the `onClick` handler accepts a function definition.
-* The `Counter` component's responsibility is keep track of and modifying the state of the count, as well as rendering the other two components with the correct props.
+3. The `Counter` component's responsibility is keep track of and modifying the state of the count, as well as rendering the other two components with the correct props.

 The trickiest part of the entire flow is passing in the `increment` function to `CounterButton`.
 Follow this very carefully: